-Using Headphones and Speakers in Windows 10 at the same time
+How to Use Headphones and Speakers in Windows 10 at Same Time

 Right-click on the Sound icon from the system tray and then click where it says “Sounds.”

 Click on the “Playback” tab and right-click on your speaker and then choose to “Set as Default Device.”
 (There are times when you visit this space and the speaker is showing up for you to see but when you right-click on it there is no way for you to set it as the default option.
 Don’t worry if you are one of those people experiencing the same thing.
 If there is no choice there for you to set it as the default speaker, then it is likely because it is already set as the default speaker and you can skip to the next step.
 These cases are common if you have an all-in-one computer and the speakers are built into the computer itself.)

 3. Now whenever you view the Playback tab in the Sounds menu, you can see that the Speaker is set up as the default device.
 That is what you want to happen.
 To have both the headphones to go along with the default speaker, you need to continue with the rest of the guide.

 Click on the “Recording” tab that is available right next to the Playback tab in the Sound menu that you were just using.
 Right-click on the Microphone and choose the “Properties” dialog box.

 5. Click on the Listen tab and select your headphones from the drop-down menu that is available where it says Playback through this device.
 Now just click on the OK button and the Apply button to finish it, and the headphones will be working.